Android - Environment Setup

 Second point is that all the required tools to develop Android applications are freely available and can be downloaded from the Web.
 Following is the list of software's you will need before you start your Android application programming.

-Java JDK5 or JDK6
+Java JDK5 or later version

 Eclipse IDE for Java Developers (optional)

-Android Development Tools (ADT) Eclipse Plugin (optional)
+Android Development Tools (ADT) Eclipse Plug-in (optional)

 Here last two components are optional and if you are working on Windows machine then these components make your life easy while doing Java based application development.
 So let us have a look how to proceed to set required environment.

-Step 1 - Setup Java Development Kit (JDK)
+Set-up Java Development Kit (JDK)

 You can download the latest version of Java JDK from Oracle's Java site: Java SE Downloads.
 You will find instructions for installing JDK in downloaded files, follow the given instructions to install and configure the setup.
 Finally set PATH and JAVA_HOME environment variables to refer to the directory that contains java and javac, typically java_install_dir/bin and java_install_dir respectively.